ibm-cloud-docs/solution-tutorials/vpc-scaling-dedicated-compute.hidden.md

 4. Under **Memberships** tab of your [instance group](https://{DomainName}/vpc-ext/autoscale/groups), you should see new instances being provisioned.
 5. Refresh the load balancer URL multiple times to see the details of the VSI serving the request.

+To monitor the load balancers and to check the logs, follow the steps mentioned in [this section of the tutorial](/docs/solution-tutorials?topic=solution-tutorials-vpc-scaling-dedicated-compute#vpc-scaling-dedicated-compute-observe)

 ### Automatic scaling
 {: #vpc-scaling-dedicated-compute-auto-scale}